 HOW TO WORK IN voiceover

 Hey there aspiring voice actor.
 I'm glad you are here.
-If you are trying to figure out what you should be doing to make money in this career, you're in the right place.
+If you are trying to figure out what you should be doing to make money in voice over, you're in the right place.

-I provide this information because I believe it will help you to determine if a career in voiceover is right for you.
+I believe this information will help you to determine if a career in voice acting is right for you.

 Please take your time with this process.
-If you are a hyper-hampster and rush through the learning process you will NOT see results & you'll waste time & money.
+If you are a hyper-hamster and rush through the learning process, not only will you NOT see results, but you'll waste time and money.

 But what do I know :) - I've only been making a living at this since FOREVER!

 SLOW THE F*&# DOWN!
 Take your time, enjoy the journey, and focus on your education!